 Most cloud apps are paid for platforms, but a number of these offer a free service tier which offer significant features, which means they are perfectly fine to use for the smallest of businesses.

 These free cloud-based apps also offer the advantage of being able to offer cloud storage, which means you can sync and save your documents online.
-This also means being able to switch between using your desktop cmoputer and mobile device.
-And because all you need is a browser to run these services, it doesn't matter which operating system you're using, whether Windows, macOS, Linux, Android, and so on.
+This also means being able to switch between using your desktop computer and mobile device.
+And because all you need is a browser to run these services, usually it doesn't matter which operating system you're using, whether Windows, macOS, Linux, Android, or iOS.

-Here then we'll feature some of the best business apps that are either free, or else offer free tiers that are actually useful.
+Here then we'll feature some of the best free business apps for business.

-Paypal is one of the simplest and easiest to use online payment process.
+Paypal is one of the simplest and easiest to use providers for credit card processing.
 Whether you're looking to sell through a retail website, charge for services, or send money internationally, Paypal provides a really accessible service.

 Sign up is easy enough, though expect to have to go through basic money-laundering checks at the beginning, which means Paypal adding a couple of small amounts to your business bank account and you let them know what these were, to prove you are connected to that account.
 The process takes a few days, but once done you're ready to take payments.